 And tell SELinux to actually allow Cockpit to bind to that port, too:

-Finally, we’ll use the Capsules certificate and private key (I stored them in /etc/capscerts) to create a single file that Cockpit will use:
+Finally, we’ll use the Capsules certificate and private key (I stored them in /etc/capscerts) to create a single file that Cockpit will use (as root):

 Finally, we restart the Cockpit socket